mandeepcodetechniq/iOS-game-Tutorial/README.md

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/screen11.png">

+Repeat the same process for **Laserball1.png** and **bug.png**

 Now that's done, let's remove the current game in the project.
 Open the file **GameScene.sks**, select the sprite that says "Hello World" and delete it.
 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/screen10.png">

 ## Set background

 The folder you downloaded comes with three sets of backgrounds.
 Choose the ones you like and drag the contents of the folder into the **Assets.xcassets**.
-This is the backgroudn image I chose:
+This is the backgroudn image I chose (Background 2):

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/Battleground2.png">